xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 #### Fork

-- select the GitHub project
+- select the upstream GitHub project
 - fork it, for example in the
   [3rd party xPacks](https://github.com/xpack-3rd-party) organization)
 - preferably rename it: